johnwalicki/Node-RED-Tello-Control/docs/PART5.md

 - Click OK.

 ## Telemetry Data
 The drone will send telemetry data to port 8890.
 The **Parse Status into an object** change node uses a JSONata expression to parse the telemetry data into an JSON Object.

 - **pitch** : the degree of the attitude pitch.
 - **roll** : the degree of the attitude roll.
 - **yaw** : the degree of the attitude yaw.
+- **vgx** : the speed of the “x” axis.
 - **vgy** : the speed of the “y” axis.
+- **vgz** : the speed of the “z” axis.
 - **templ** : the lowest temperature in degree Celsius.
 - **temph** : the highest temperature in degree Celsius
 - **tof** : the time of flight distance in cm.